bulatych/Sequence_analyzer_tools/README.md

 # Sequence Analyzer
+"This project was created as part of a homework for the Bioinformatics Institute within the Python course."
 | Sequence Analyzer - A toolkit for processing DNA/RNA sequences and FASTQ files.
 This tool allows sequence manipulation and filtering based on specific criteria. | <img src="tool_pict.png" alt="Project Logo" width="300"/> |
 |:--------------------------------------------------------|:-------------------------------------------------------:|